Twenty One Pilots: 2024–present: Clancy and Breach

 Breach, the duo's eighth studio album, was announced on May 21, 2025, and released on September 12.
 Its lead single, "The Contract", was released on June 12, followed by "Drum Show" as the second on August 18, and "City Walls" as the third on the day of the album's release.
 An additional leg of North American shows in support of Clancy as well as Breach, titled The Clancy Tour: Breach, ran from September 18 to October 26, with Dayglow as openers.

-On October 30, Twenty One Pilots announced that they will be performing the song "Seven Nation Army" by rock band The White Stripes, at the 2025 Rock and Roll Hall of Fame Induction Ceremony on November 8, 2025.
+At the 2025 Rock and Roll Hall of Fame Induction Ceremony on November 8, the duo performed a cover of "Seven Nation Army", originally sung by the White Stripes.
+Twenty One Pilots: More Than We Ever Imagined, a concert film documenting the Mexico City show of the Clancy World Tour on February 20, 2025, was theatrically released on February 26, 2026.
+On February 17, 2026, the duo officially released "Drag Path", a single formerly limited to those who had purchased it as part of Breach: Digital Remains which had since gained virality on social media.
+They are headlining festivals across the Americas and Europe from January to November 2026, in addition to performing a one-off concert at Ohio Stadium on October 17 with Death Cab for Cutie and Emi Grace as supporting acts.
+On August 7, 2026, the duo released More Than We Ever Imagined as a live album.

 Artistry

 Twenty One Pilots is known for their physically active performances.

 The duo grew up in strict Christian households where they had to either conceal their pop punk and hip hop albums from the censure of their parents, or find faith-friendly counterparts.
 Both still identify as Christians.
 According to Dun, "I'd hide albums like Green Day's Dookie under my bed.
 They'd find a Christian alternative, like Relient K, and make me listen to that."
 However, his parents eventually relaxed on rock music, even allowing Dun to assemble a live drum kit in their basement.
 Joseph's first favorite band was the Christian rap rock trio DC Talk.
 He taught himself the piano by playing along to songs on the radio by artists like the Beatles and Celine Dion.